 The Shala River in the deep Grunas Gorge

 I hike back downhill on the other side of the river towards the valley and soon come to a junction.
 A path that is not really visible as a path leads to the right across a meadow.
 If you pass an abandoned hut that used to be a kind of café, you’ve come to the right place.
 There follows a small, narrow path through dense forest before I reach the huge Grunas Gorge.
 A wooden bridge crosses the rugged cliffs that form the narrow gorge.
 A look down is dizzying.
 At a depth of 60 meters, the raging water of the Shala River makes its way through the narrow gorge.
-Despite my fear of heights, I take a few pictures and then follow the same path back to the junction.
+Despite my fear of heights, I take a few pictures and then trek back the same path to the junction.

 Short Facts for your Trip